 3) Amount of time you can spare, including your specific available dates/time period

 4) Short CV, including skill sets or experience that would come in useful for the project(s)

 Please note that as a research group composed mainly of conservation biologists, our core work is conducting long-term scientific research projects in the field.
 Therefore:

 - We do not work with captive animals, and are unable to provide advice on wildlife rescues.

 - We are not a funding body and do not function as a foundation; as such we are unable to provide funds or financial contributions for external projects.

 - Wherever possible, we try to work in partnership with other organisations to promote conservation within the scope of our projects.
-However, we do not have the expertise or resources to be in charge of student interns, community engagement, outreach/educational programmes, events, campaigns, training sessions, voluntourism, or urban projects.
+However, we do not have the capacity or resources to be in charge of student interns, community engagement, outreach/educational programmes, events, campaigns, training sessions, voluntourism, or urban projects.